artonge/FLAP/system/docs/backup.md

 FLAP support [borg](https://www.borgbackup.org/) and [restic](https://restic.readthedocs.io) to backup the `FLAP_DATA` directory.

 > [!TIP]
+>
->-   **Borg** is more suited to backup servers with low ressources like RPi or Odroids.
+>- **Borg** is more suited to backup servers with low resources like RPi or Odroids.
->-   **Restic** is ressources intensive, but can backup to a lot of backends like S3 buckets
+>- **Restic** is resources intensive, but can backup to a lot of backends like S3 buckets

 Backups are incrementally made, with a backup retention of:

 - 7 daily
 - 5 weekly
 - 12 monthly

 ## Enable backups